 Where: Southeastern tip of Hampstead Heath park.
 Visit the website

-When: Morning swimming from 7am, day swimming from 10am and evening swimming (only available Monday, Wednesday, Thursday and Friday nights) from 6.30pm.
-Keep up to date with opening hours on the website.
+When: Swimming sessions have resumed and may be booked online from 18 July 2020.
+Morning swimming usually takes place from 7am, day swimming from 10am and evening swimming (only available Monday, Wednesday, Thursday and Friday nights) from 6.30pm.
+Keep up to date on the website.

 How big: 61 x 27 metres

 How much: There are lots of possible combinations, but a peak-time adult ticket is £7, concessions £4.50.
 Go early morning, late evening, winter, as part of a family or with a season pass to reduce the price.
 View all prices here.

 How warm/cold: It's unheated, so it's at the weather's mercy.

 What else: It's a pretty standard lido but there are hot showers and, of course, Hampstead Heath is on the doorstep

 Where: Great North Leisure Park, Chaplin Square, Finchley, London, N12 0GL.
 Visit the website